vitac215/easymind/README.md

 It's mainly written in D3.js and jQuery.

 ## Installation
-EasyMind is entirely client-side, so you can simply downloading it and run it locally by clicking on ```index.html```.
+EasyMind is entirely client-side, so you can simply download and run it locally by clicking on ```index.html```.

 It can also be accessed on [GitHub page](https://vitac215.github.io/easymind/) (RECOMMENDED)